 Committee on National Alcohol Policy and Action (CNAPA)

 The Committee is composed of national delegates appointed by their EU countries and meets twice per year in Luxembourg.
-Its main objectives are sharing best practices, and aiming to achieve the broadest possible consensus and convergence of national alcohol policies within the EU.
+Its main objectives are sharing best practices, and seeking convergence of national alcohol policies within the EU.

 EU Alcohol and Health Forum